hcavarsan/kftray-blog/content/99.blog/posts/4-kubernetes-spdy-to-websockets-kep.md

 ## Introduction

-One of the changes in the latest Kubernetes version, 1.30 (Uwubnetes) is the migration from SPDY to websocket for some of the `kubectl` commands.
+One of the changes in the latest Kubernetes version, 1.30 (Uwubnetes) is the transition from SPDY to websocket for some of the `kubectl` commands.
 Most of the updates get most of the attention, but this is no less important.

 ## Understanding SPDY: